retroarch-bios-pack/.github/profile/README.md

 Before understanding the RetroArch BIOS Pack, it’s essential to clarify what BIOS is in the context of emulation.
 BIOS, or Basic Input/Output System, is a firmware component embedded in many hardware devices, including game consoles.
 It provides a low-level interface between the system’s hardware and software, facilitating the startup process and basic functions of the device.

 In the case of emulation, BIOS files are crucial for emulating certain consoles or arcade systems accurately.
 Without these BIOS files, emulators may not function properly, or worse, some games may fail to load altogether.
-This is where the RetroArch BIOS Pack comes into play—a collection of BIOS files for various systems bundled together, making it easier for users to set up and configure RetroArch.
+This is where the RetroArch  comes into play—a collection of BIOS files for various systems bundled together, making it easier for users to set up and configure RetroArch.

-## Why Do You Need a BIOS Pack?
+## Why Do You Need RetroArch BIOS Pack?

 Many emulators, especially for more modern consoles like the PlayStation or Sega Saturn, require a BIOS file to mimic the behavior of the original hardware.
 Although some emulators can bypass this by using software-based alternatives, using the official BIOS files is often more accurate and provides better compatibility.